IBM/community-automation/ansible/provision-ocp-vmware-ceph-play/readme.md

 # Provision OCP cluster

 This provisioning play is used to create OCP  vmware-ipi clusters with rook-ceph installed.
 This play is a replacement for the terraform tf_openshift_4 vmware installations.
-I does everything the tf_openshift_4 vmware installer/uninstaller does but uses the vmware-ipi instead of doing a vmware upi install.
+It does everything the tf_openshift_4 vmware installer/uninstaller does but uses the vmware-ipi instead of doing a vmware upi install.
 It passes a request to an OCP cluster that is running the hive operator and contains all of the hive custom resources.
 The role that supports this play is designed with ansibe templates.

 ## How to use